MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-desktop-services/clients/windows-whatsnew.md

 *Date published: 09/04/2019*

-- You can now copy files between the local and remote PCs.
+- You can now copy files between local and remote PCs.
-- Your email address can now be used to access remote resources, if enabled by your admin.
+- You can now use your email address to access remote resources (if enabled by your admin).
-- The user account assigned to a remote resource feed can now be changed.
+- You can now change user account assignments for remote resource feeds.
-- When assigning .rdp files to this app, a proper icon will be shown in File Explorer instead of a blank one.
+- The app now shows the proper icon for .rdp files assigned to this app in File Explorer instead of a blank default icon.

 ## Updates for version 10.1.1098